 Ways To Serve This Vegan Sour Cream

-- Serve with Mexican dishes such as vegan nachos
+- Serve with Mexican dishes such as vegan nachos,vegan taquitos, and Mexican taco bowls

-- Use as a base for other dips (try mixing with vegan pesto)
+- A base for other dips, try mixing with my healthy vegan bean dip

-- Serve with veggie fries as a dip
+- Serve with oven fries as a dip